Financing for investments in local public transport

 VGF financing case: New railcars for the Frankfurt underground

 One example is the financing provided to Frankfurt am Main Transport Company (Verkehrsgesellschaft Frankfurt - VGF) for the acquisition of new rail vehicles for operation in Frankfurt's underground network.
-An order for 146 U5 light rail vehicles was placed with manufacturer Bombardier Transportation back in May 2008; these are still being gradually delivered through 2015.
+An order for 146 U5 light rail vehicles was placed with manufacturer Bombardier Transportation back in May 2008; these were being gradually delivered through 2015.

 The U5 units, which were specifically developed for use in the city, will be the fifth generation of light rail vehicles in Frankfurt.
 In addition to safety, passenger friendliness and comfort, the design of the new vehicles is primarily characterised by the principles of accessibility, to allow individuals with limited mobility to make independent use of local public transport.